 Conducting and reviewing a security risk analysis (SRA) is perhaps one of the most important requirements your organization will undertake.
 An SRA should be thought of as an ongoing process for your organization to be continually improved upon to ensure the privacy and security of your patients' protected health information (PHI).
-An SRA should never be considered not a one-and-done process.
+An SRA should never be considered a one-and-done process.

 An SRA is needed for all entities that maintain PHI, not just those who participate in quality payment programs (i.e., MIPS, Meaningful Use, etc.).